 - 42. Enhance renovation programs for low-income people that can preserve existing stock, delivered by municipal service managers and co-funded by the federal and provincial governments through the National Housing Strategy. - 43.
-Support non-profit and co-operative housing to develop community and supportive housing through donations of land, up-front pre-construction funding and capital funding. - 44.
+Support non-profit and co-operative housing to develop community and supportive housing through donations of crown land to municipalities and District Social Service Administration Boards with up-front pre-construction funding, capital, and ongoing operational funding. - 44.
 Support and fund the creation of more affordable housing and purpose-built market rentals. - 45.
 Ensure DCs and community benefit charges are calculated in a way that ensures growth pays for growth. - 46.
 Allocate revenues generated from the land transfer tax and the non-resident speculation tax to affordable housing and for financial incentives to encourage housing solutions for moderate-income households. - 47.
 Provide low-cost loans to homeowners who wish to renovate to create new legal second units in accordance with local municipal bylaws. - 48.
-Ensure that municipal governments continue to have the discretion to offer home ownership programs and renovation support programs with funding from federal-housing programs available under the National Housing Strategy. - 49.
+Ensure that municipal governments continue to have the discretion to offer home ownership programs and renovation support programs with funding from federalhousing programs available under the National Housing Strategy. - 49.
 Advocate to the federal government for more robust home ownership programs. - 50.
 Provide one-time funding to municipal governments to update their zoning bylaw in accordance with their official plans. - 51.
 Explore how existing infrastructure programs might be used and enhanced to assist municipal governments with upfront servicing costs.